SABLE: Secure And Byzantine robust LEarning: Empirical Evaluation

-\textbf{CIFAR-10.}~ We first notice a larger discrepancy between the performances of \algoname{} and (HE-)DSGD on CIFAR-10 compared to MNIST.
-This suggests that the robustness cost of our algorithm is higher in this case, due to the intrinsic difficulty of the task at hand.
-However, this cost is inevitable in order to be able to successfully tolerate the presence of Byzantine nodes in the system.
-This observation can also be seen in the difference in the performances of Robust-DSGD and DSGD.
-However, despite using only $\delta = 4$ bits in \algoname{}, our algorithm still matches the performance of its full-precision counterpart, namely Robust-DSGD, consistently against all three Byzantine attacks.
-This highlights the low security cost of our solution resulting from the encryption of gradients, and confirms the relevance of \algoname{} in practical systems.
-Finally, node subsampling is also very effective in this setting.
-Figure~\ref{fig:plots_main} also shows that \algoname{}-SUB matches the original algorithm.
+\textbf{CIFAR-10.}~ We first notice a larger discrepancy between the performances of \algoname{}-0B and HE-DSGD on CIFAR-10 compared to MNIST.
+Despite its slower convergence rate compared to HE-DSGD, \algoname{}-0B is still able to reach a final accuracy close to that of HE-DSGD, indicating that the robustness cost of our algorithm is not large.
+The robustness cost of \algoname{} is higher in this case (compared to MNIST), due to the intrinsic difficulty of the task at hand.
+However, this cost is inevitable in order to be able to successfully defend against Byzantine nodes in the system.

+Furthermore, although \algoname{} uses a small bit precision of only $\delta = 4$ bits, our algorithm still matches the performance of its full-precision counterpart, namely Robust-DSGD, consistently against all three Byzantine attacks.
+This highlights the low privacy cost of our solution resulting from the encryption of gradients, and confirms the relevance of \algoname{} in practical systems.

+An interesting observation is that \algoname{} even outperforms Robust-DSGD under the LF attack.
+We conjecture that this is due to the quantization of momentums prior to encryption in \algoname{}.
+In fact, quantization could help in reducing the intrinsic variance present in the momentums of honest nodes; thus bringing honest vectors closer together, and potentially making it easier for the robust aggregation to filter out Byzantine values.
+Quantization also decreases the attack space of Byzantine nodes which would have a reduced set of malicious vectors to choose from.
+Finally, node subsampling is effective under attack as well, as Figure~\ref{fig:plots_main} shows that \algoname{}-SUB almost matches the original algorithm.